peepsquest/tutorials/src/grapefruit-basics.md

 ## Loading a World

 AFAICT a world is just a display container.
-The important data structure is the `GameState` and more importantly the active state.
+The important data structure is the `GameState` and more importantly the active game state.
 Inside the `GameState` is the game loop.

 :::< examples/grapefruit-basics.coffee --block game-ready